 - Once the Miro board is open on the screen, you can go ahead and start the session/meeting

-- After the session is over, make sure to log out of your personal Miro account on the interactive display to allow the next user to be able to sign in and protect your account data
+- After the session is over, make sure to log out of your personal Miro profile on the interactive display to allow the next user to be able to sign in and protect your profile data

 Miro toolbar on interactive displays